AOSSIE-Org/EduAid/README.md

    - **PDF Forms**: Generate editable PDF forms based on your quizzes.
    - **Google Forms**: Create Google Forms for your quizzes, perfect for easy distribution and response collection.

+## How to contribute

+This is the second year of the project.
+While some may have their own ideas on how to contribute, for the newcomers to the repository, you may follow the following steps:

+1. First get to know the organization and the project by visiting the [Official Website](https://github.com/AOSSIE-Org)

+2. Visit the [Discord Channel](https://discord.com/channels/1022871757289422898/1073262393670504589) for interacting with the community!